 Consumption of dried ginger is safe and effective at a dose between 100mg – 2 grams/day.

-For example, use one teaspoon mixed in hot water with a squeeze of lemon for homemade ginger tea.
+For example, use 1 teaspoon mixed in hot water with a squeeze of lemon for homemade ginger tea.

 Heat up coconut oil, ghee, or butter and blend in one teaspoon of dried ginger into the oil before pan searing veggies, fish or chicken.